Rockefeller Chapel

 Rockefeller Chapel is a Gothic Revival chapel on the campus of the University of Chicago in Chicago, Illinois.
-A monumental example of Collegiate Gothic architecture, it was meant by university patron John D. Rockefeller to be the "central and dominant feature" of the campus; with a carillon tower at 200.7 feet it is by covenant the tallest building on campus and seats 1700.
+A monumental example of Collegiate Gothic architecture, it was meant by university patron John D. Rockefeller to be the "central and dominant feature" of the campus; with a carillon tower at 200.7 ft it is by covenant the tallest building on campus and seats 1700.
 The current dean is Maurice Charles, an Episcopal priest.